kx-Huang/LeetCode/README.md

 ---

-#### 2.4.3 Reservoir Sampling
+#### 2.5.3 Reservoir Sampling

 - Goal: Select $k$ entries from $n$ options $\{X_1, X_2,...,X_n\}$.
 For any $n\ge k$, each entry is selected with same probability $P(X_i)=\frac{k}{n}$.

 - Procedure

   - Choose $\{X_1, X_2,..., X_k\}$ first and put them into the reservoir
   - For $i\in [1,n-k]$, do:
     1. Pick $X_{k+i}$ with probability $P(X_{k+i})=\frac{k}{k+i}$
     2. If $X_{k+i}$ is picked, randomly replace an entry in the reservoir with same probability

-  *Note: See [Section 3: Proof of Reservoir Sampling](https://github.com/kx-Huang/LeetCode/tree/master/Resources#resources-) in resources page for detailed proof*
+  _Note: See [Section 3: Proof of Reservoir Sampling](https://github.com/kx-Huang/LeetCode/tree/master/Resources#resources-) in resources page for detailed proof_

 - LeetCode Problem